 Meeting Information.
-This Proxy Statement and the accompanying proxy card or voting instruction form are being sent to shareholders on or about March 15, 2022, for use in connection with the 2022 Annual Meeting of Shareholders of Glacier Bancorp, Inc. (the "Company" or "Glacier"), to be held virtually on Wednesday, April 27, 2022, at 9:00 a.m.
-Mountain Time (the "Annual Meeting").
-There will be no physical meeting location.
+This Proxy Statement and the accompanying proxy card or voting instruction form are being sent to shareholders on or about March 15, 2023, for use in connection with the 2023 Annual Meeting of Shareholders of Glacier Bancorp, Inc. (the "Company" or "Glacier"), to be held virtually on Wednesday, April 26, 2023, at 9:00 a.m.
+Mountain Time (the "Annual Meeting") at The Hilton Garden Inn, 1840 Highway 93 South, Kalispell, Montana.

 Record Date.
-If you were a shareholder on February 24, 2022 (the "Record Date"), you are entitled to vote at the Annual Meeting.
-There were approximately 110,762,736 shares of our common stock outstanding on the Record Date.
+If you were a shareholder on February 23, 2023 (the "Record Date"), you are entitled to vote at the Annual Meeting.
+There were approximately 110,868,332 shares of our common stock outstanding on the Record Date.

 Quorum.
 The quorum requirement for holding the Annual Meeting and transacting business is a majority of the outstanding shares entitled to be voted.
-The shares may be present in person (by means of remote communication) or represented by proxy at the Annual Meeting.
+The shares may be present in person or represented by proxy at the Annual Meeting.
 Both abstentions and broker non-votes (as defined below) are counted as present for the purpose of determining the presence of a quorum.